ludoBcg/Mesh_viewer/README.md

 ## Prerequisite

-This project has been developped on Windows, using the following setup:
+This project has been developed on Windows, using the following setup:

 * [VisualStudio 2022](https://visualstudio.microsoft.com) (community edition)
 * Qt 6.7.0, using the [Qt open source](https://www.qt.io/download-open-source) installer for Windows